 - Do I need a golf cart battery watering system?

 This is a VERY common question.
-Often we hear customers say that their battery charger does not work, or that it will not kick on and is showing no signs of life.
+Often we hear customers say that their golf cart battery charger does not work, or that it will not kick on and is showing no signs of life.
 Just so you know, this situation happens EVERYDAY.
 The first question we always ask is, how long has it been since you've charged your batteries?
 We ask this because often times if it has been a while (a couple weeks or more), or if you just got brand new batteries, or if your batteries have been really run down recently, it is possible that the batteries may not have enough voltage in them for the charger to start working.
 An automatic golf cart battery charger needs a minimal amount of voltage in the batteries to even start working.
 They need somewhere in the range of 20-35 volts in the batteries to allow the chargers to know that they are connected up to batteries and to kick on.